 Although Murphy-Brown and its subsidiaries remain aligned with PQA Plus, we have been working hard over the past year to further enhance our program.
 Several noted experts have reviewed our standard operating procedures with an eye toward helping us to improve them.
 These individuals include internationally recognized livestock handling expert Jennifer Woods; Dr. Anna Johnson, associate professor of animal behavior and well-being research at Iowa State University; and Dr. Janeen Salak-Johnson, associate professor of stress physiology and animal well-being at the University of Illinois.

 Learn more about how we care for our animals through our video series, Taking the Mystery Out of Pork Production.
-The seven-part series was designed to open our company’s doors and educate consumers and others about pork production.
+The seven-part series, available at Smithfield Videos, was designed to open our company’s doors and educate consumers and others about pork production.

 Murphy-Brown is a member of several important national associations that work on behalf of the pork industry.
 In addition to the individuals listed below, several more of our employees serve on committees and subcommittees of industry groups.